jscoq/jscoq/README.md

 work.
 Chrome (>= 48) and Firefox (>= 45) are reported to work OK,
 JsCoq also runs in my 4-years old Galaxy Nexus.

-However `StackOverflow` exceptions are sometimes a problem, the **recommended platform** is Chrome Beta with the [chrome://flags/#enable-javascript-harmony](chrome://flags/#enable-javascript-harmony) flag enabled; this setup greatly alleviates the problem.
+`StackOverflow` exceptions are sometimes a problem, the **recommended platform** is Chrome Beta with the [chrome://flags/#enable-javascript-harmony](chrome://flags/#enable-javascript-harmony) flag enabled; this setup greatly alleviates the problem.